 Small areas of untreated urine contamination like

-this will eventually provide the owner with those little wisps of odor on humid days or after cooking a big meal or when a
+this will eventually provide the new owner with those little wisps of odor on humid days or after cooking a big meal or when a

-small amount of mop water enters the area and if they have a pet, they
+small amount of mop water enters the area.
+If they have a pet, it

 will find this area in a heart beat and re-mark it with its own scent.

-Altimatly, a 3 x 2 section of the new floor covering was removed, the
+Later, the owner removed a 3 x 2 section of the new floor covering and the adhesive, then treating the

-urine stain treated and the floor covering replaced with new.
+urine stain.
+The floor covering was replaced with new.